Night Vision, using additional Illuminators

 These IR Lamps can be powered via a 240V - 12V Power Supply, 12Volt Solar battery or stand-alone battery.
 They are fairly power hungry and will require some calculations to ensure you achieve the times you need.

-Our 60Watt Lamps draw 5Amps which will require a large battery for all night operation.
+Our 60Watt Lamps draw 5Amps which will require a large battery for all night operation or 5amp power supply.

 The specifications on our IR Lamps are fairly easy to understand.
 There are 4 main things to consider: